 It’s also important to be able to see the on-Amazon activity of shoppers from external traffic channels.
-This is where your main conversion event is taking place, so having this data gives you a much better picture of your ads’ ROI.
+This is where your main conversion event takes place, so having this data gives you a much better picture of your ads’ ROI.

 Additionally, being able to access analytics on each step of your customer’s journey lets you understand exactly which part of your funnel needs to be improved.

 Amazon Attribution is still in Beta, so there may be some growing pains to be noticed here and there.
 It’s a good idea to keep a close eye on metrics right now, to notice if something seems off.

 Attribution tags work only as long as the link that takes someone directly to Amazon has the tag.
 So you’ll have to make sure that the final link in your pre-Amazon funnel is the one with the attribution tag.

 Also, while you can track conversions and other key metrics from external traffic using Amazon Attribution, you unfortunately can’t retarget people the way you can with the Facebook Pixel (such as retargeting people who added an item to their cart but didn’t purchase).